digital-duck/zinets_radicals/README.md

 For your reference, we have already identified a few semantic radicals in /home/papagame/projects/Proj-ZiNets/zinets_radicals/docs/arxiv/semantic-radicals-v0.5.md,

-To continue this line of research , let us look at 畐,
+To continue this line of research , let us look at 耑,

-Please find as many chinese characters as possible which contains 畐, from such character network, we hope to figure out its core semantics holistically,
+Please find as many chinese characters as possible which contains 耑, from such character network, we hope to figure out its core semantics holistically,

-Please create a sub-folder by 畐 under /home/papagame/projects/Proj-ZiNets/zinets_radicals/docs/research, we should document findings in 畐.md therein.
+Please create a sub-folder by 耑 under /home/papagame/projects/Proj-ZiNets/zinets_radicals/docs/research, we should document findings in 耑.md therein.

 from zinets dictionary: